rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/Learning Path 4 Errata.md

 Step 10:  If you get an error when connecting, manually type in your password

 Step 14:  If the paste does not paste correctly, open notepad on the Lab VM not the RDP session and paste the query into notepad.
 Copy and paste from notepad into the the RDP session

+# NOTE - Lab 8, 9 and 10 launch in a single lab environment - Do Note End between labs

 ## Lab 8 – Azure Monitor ~30 Minutes